 Changes made in the blockchain need to be proved.
 The average confirmation time is about 10 minutes.
 This is the cause of the reputable security that blockchain holds.
 A change to the chain is detectable, and difficult to make.
 As we know, blocks are linked to the previous block, which is linked to the previous block, and so forth.
 A change in information would need to be confirmed through every block, on every instance of the chain.
 This makes unexpected changes to the chain close to impossible, making the blockchain and currencies built upon it insanely secure.

-Blockchain was invented much earlier but was only practically adopted in 2009, when an unknown entity with the alias Satoshi Nakamoto, who used it to build his cryptocurrency, Bitcoin.
-Since then, the secure nature of the blockchain has lured many banks, companies, and cryptocurrencies to store their transactional data, and the number of institutions who adopt this system will only go up from here.
+Blockchain was invented much earlier but was only practically adopted in 2009 when an unknown entity with the alias Satoshi Nakamoto, who used it to build his cryptocurrency, Bitcoin.
+Since then, the secure nature of the blockchain has lured many banks, companies, and cryptocurrencies to store their transactional data.
 One example of this is how the healthcare industry, whose main priority using technology is to safely store patients’ records, have found a haven in blockchain technology.
 Due to the impenetrable nation of individual blocks, hospitals like Massachusetts General Hospital, one of the largest and advanced hospitals in the nation, are working to develop a blockchain system specifically for the healthcare industry.
 Another big concern, especially for Americans, is our fear of foreign intervention in our political process.

 In 2018 during the Midterm Elections, the state of West Virginia used blockchain technology in their voting process, simultaneously making it more secure, and thus reducing the number of people needed to run the elections, which makes it cheaper.
 Because the blockchain automatically verifies the authenticity of the block through millions of servers, it removes the need for human verification, cutting costs and allowing the business/organization who uses it to operate more efficiently with the guarantee that their transactions are protected and authentic.